LTBL-Studio/samsung-mdc-rust/README.md

 ## Features

-* Set panel on and off
+* Get and set panel on and off
-* Set power on and off
+* Get and set power on and off

 ## Quick start